ni/nimi-python/docs/nifgen/functions.rst

 .. py:currentmodule:: nifgen

+.. function:: abort_generation()

+    Aborts any previously initiated signal generation.
+Call the nifgen\_InitiateGeneration function to cause the signal generator to produce a signal again.

 .. function:: allocate_named_waveform(waveform_name, waveform_size)

     Specifies the size of a named waveform up front so that it can be